julian-klode/lingolang/docs/evaluation.md

 #### Abstract statement interpretation

 ## Known issues
+Permissions are _too uniform_: All permissions have one base permission.
+But reference types like maps or functions actually need two: The permission of the reference and the permission of the referenced value (like a pointer).

 The implementation is _coarse_: If I borrow anything uniquely referred to by a variable, then the entire variable is marked as unusable, rather than just the part of the permission that was borrowed.
 A solution to this problem would be to collect a path from a variable to an object (like, select field x, select field y), when evaluating an expression - then we could create a new permission where the borrowed part is replaced by an unusable permission.
 But this leads to another problem: